Notional defined contribution

-The term Notional Defined Contributions or Non-financial Defined Contributions or NDC refers to type of public pension system in which contributions made by the public behave in similar way they would in most public funds.
+A notional defined contributions or non-financial defined contributions or NDC public pension system is a pension system in which contributions made by the public behave in similar way they would in most public funds.
 This system is implemented in several countries in Europe such as Latvia, Poland, Italy and Sweden.

 Basic idea

 NDC is in many ways similar to classical PAYG pension scheme.
 Working age individuals contribute to the system and pay for the benefits of current retirees.
 However, NDCs are different when it comes to determining the size of the benefits.
 For each individual the amount contributed to this system is added to a pot which is appreciated by a rate of return.
 However, this rate is only notional one – set by the government based on some formula, in reality the money collected from contributions is used to finance current pension benefits.
 At the end of the contribution period workers receive annuity based on final financial value of their lifetime contributions, their life expectancy and expected interest rate during the remainder of their lifetime in similar way they would in defined contribution scheme.